MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 # Add authentication to your Teams bot

-There are times when you may need to create bots in Microsoft Teams that can access resources on behalf of the user, such as a mail service.
+Sometimes, behalf of user you need to create bots in Microsoft Teams and access the resources such as mail service.

 This article demonstrates how to use Azure Bot Service v4 SDK authentication, based on OAuth 2.0.
-This makes it easier to develop a bot that can use authentication tokens based on the user's credentials.
-Key in all this is the use of **identity providers**, as we will see later.
+Further, it also helps to develop a bot to use authentication tokens based on the user's credentials.
+The key aspect of all this information is the use of **identity providers**, that we see in later.

 OAuth 2.0 is an open standard for authentication and authorization used by Azure Active Directory (Azure AD) and many other identity providers.
 A basic understanding of OAuth 2.0 is a prerequisite for working with authentication in Teams.